x13-me/OfficeDocs-Exchange/Exchange/ExchangeHybrid/hybrid-deployment/set-up-microsoft-365-groups.md

 - **Groups don't receive messages from on-premises users**: An on-premises user won't be able to send mail to a Microsoft 365 group when the following conditions are true:

   - The group domain is configured as an authoritative domain in your on-premises Exchange organization.

+  - The "Oubound to Office 365" Send-Connector is using an Edge Transport Server as the source server.
+Messages to Groups will end-up in a loop and NDR.

   - The group was recently created and its information hasn't been written back to your on-premises Active Directory yet.